AdobeDocs/campaign-classic.pt-BR/help/reporting/using/creating-a-chart.md

 ![](assets/reporting_change_graph_type.png)

 As variantes dependem do tipo de gráfico selecionado.
-Elas são selecionadas por meio do link **[!UICONTROL Variants...]**.
+They are selected via the **[!UICONTROL Variants...]** link.

 ### Análise: gráficos de pizza {#breakdown--pie-charts}